At a Glance

 - Benefits: Enjoy flexible working, mentorship, and opportunities for rapid career progression.

-- Why this job: This role offers challenging projects and the chance to build strong client relationships.
+- Why this job: Work in a collaborative environment with challenging projects and the chance to build strong client relationships.

-- Qualifications: CTA qualified with expertise in managing complex private client tax portfolios.
+- Qualifications: CTA qualified with expertise in Private Client Tax and strong leadership skills.

 An international accountancy and business advisory firm can offer an exciting and challenging opportunity for an accomplished private client tax assistant manager to provide expert tax solutions to ambitious, high-growth and entrepreneurial individuals across the globe.